 Treating Diabetic Retinopathy

-In the early stages, diabetic retinopathy can be treated with laser therapy.
+In its early stages, diabetic retinopathy can be treated with laser therapy.
 A bright beam of light is focused on the retina, causing a microscopic burn which seals off leaking blood vessels.
 In other cases, surgery inside the eye may be necessary.
-Early detection of diabetic retinopathy is crucial to preserve sight.
+Early detection of diabetic retinopathy is critical in order to preserve sight.